devicetree-org/devicetree-specification/source/devicetree-basics.rst

 |spec| specifies a set of standard properties for device nodes.
 These
 properties are described in detail in this section.
-Device nodes defined by |spec| (see Chapter 3, :ref:`chapter-device-node-requirements`) may specify additional requirements or constraints regarding the use of the standard properties. :ref:`chapter-device-bindings` that describe the representation of specific devices may also specify additional requirements.
+Device nodes defined by |spec| (see Chapter :ref:`chapter-device-node-requirements`) may specify additional requirements or constraints regarding the use of the standard properties.
+Chapter :ref:`chapter-device-bindings` describes the representation of specific devices may also specify additional requirements.

 .. note:: All examples of devicetree nodes in this document use the